Small satellites popular!

-At the right, the knuckle Antares Trade/Cygnus of Orbital Sciences Corporation, USA.
+At the top, the knuckle Antares Trade/Cygnus of Orbital Sciences Corporation, USA.

 The Lynx Mark III of XCOR Aerospace is planning to offer its launcher for microsatellites in 2015-16.
 To do this, it will use the top floors of a rocket to insert your satellite with a maximum weight of 15 kg.

 SkyBox Imaging and GeoOptics have of gold-and-already signed contracts with Virgin Galactic for the launch of their satellites in 2016.
 The vehicle will be the LauncherOne, built by The Spaceship Company, dedicated for the low orbits.
 It will launch the satellites, either vertically with rockets in floors or, either horizontally with the aircraft carrier White Knigh Two.
 In both cases, the maximum load capacity era of 225 kg.